15 (ish) Things to Do in March

 March in New Orleans is festival central.
 We’ve got literary fests, film fests, food fests, and even a beer fest.
 Combine that with the mild, sunny spring weather and you couldn’t pick a better time to visit New Orleans.
 Check out our top picks for the month and book your visit today.

 March marks Women’s History Month, and there are plenty of ways to celebrate in New Orleans.
-The Jazz & Heritage Foundation presents Chanteuse: Celebrating New Orleans Women in Music concert series all throughout the month of March.
+The Jazz & Heritage Foundation presents Chanteuse: Celebrating New Orleans Women in Music concert series during February and March.
+The New Orleans Museum of Art presents the all-female band N.O.B.A.B.E. during NOMA at Night with a special Women's History Month performance from Mélange Dance Company on March 3.
 Support a variety of woman-owned businesses, which range from bakeries and boutiques to tour companies and restaurants, this Women’s History Month in New Orleans.

 Lovers of literature rejoice - the New Orleans Book Festival returns this March 9-11.
 Presented by Tulane University, Scholastic, and the City of New Orleans, the multi-day event will include readings, panel discussions, symposia, keynote speeches, and a family day with book readings and distributions.
 The lineup of over 100 authors includes Elliot Ackerman, Elizabeth Alexander, and Dean Baquet.
 Admission to the New Orleans Book Festival at Tulane University is free and open to the public.

 The New Orleans French Film Festival returns this March 9-13.
 The fest, which is presented by the New Orleans Film Society, is in its 26th year and includes both narrative and documentary features alongside short films, lectures, parties, and VIP experiences.
-The complete 2023 French Film Festival lineup and schedule will be announced on February 9, 2023.
+The complete 2023 French Film Festival lineup and schedule can be found here.

 We love Wednesday at the Square for many reasons: it’s a fundraiser for the Young Leadership Council, it features great local musicians and vendors, it’s free to attend, and it’s held every hump day, like a balm for your midweek blues.
 The 2023 spring series kicks off on March 15 and concludes on May 17.
 Artists include The Iceman Special, Mia Borders, Water Seed, and more great local talent.